d4rsxn/hello-shiny/README.md

 #### 6	INSTALLATION AND USER GUIDE

-Online users would be able to find our application at the following
+Online users would be able to find the application at the following
 website: https://wiki.smu.edu.sg/1718t3isss608/Group10_Application

 Simply click through the tabs to look at the different levels of analysis provided in our application.

-Developers and coders would be required to install a list of packages used in our analysis for the application to run in your R/R Studio environment.
+Developers and coders would be required to install a list of packages used in the analysis for the application to run in your R/R Studio environment.
 The list of packages is available in Annex.

-#### ACKNOWLEDGMENTS

-The authors wish to thank Dr Kam Tin Seong for his guidance on analytical techniques and R packages that may be used and feedback on visualisation techniques.
-The authors would also like to thank Tal Ater for Annyang and SpeechKITT JS libraries, Johan Sundström for the geojson file for the country polygons.

 #### REFERENCES
 [1]	World GeoJSON johan/world.geo.json. https://github.com/johan/world.geo.json (2018). <br>